Multiresolution analysis on spectra of hermitian matrices: Radial Analysis and Generalized Translation

 The functions $\psi_{z}=J(\cdot, iz)|_{\R^{n}_{0}},\ z\in\C^{n}_{0}$ are just the spherical functions of the Cartan motion group $SU(n)\ltimes \text{SHerm}(n).$ They are related to the spherical functions $\phi_{z}$ of the Riemannian symmetric space $SL(n, \C)/SU(n)$ of complex type via

 with see \cite{helgasonGroups}, Ch.
 IV, Prop.
 4.10. and Ch.
 II, Thm.
 3.15, or the nice presentation in \cite{BSO05}, Sect.
 9 (where the definition of $\rho$ differs by a factor $2$ from ours).
 Now the claim follows from \cite{graczykSawyer_complex}, Thm.
 2.1 and Prop.
-3.1, which contain an explicit expression for the density in the product formula of the $\phi_{z}$ and thus for $\delta_{x^{0}}*_0\delta_{y^{0}}$.
-Note that the authors there work with $\mathcal S_{n}$-invariant measures on $\a= \R_0^{n},$ while we work with measures supported in $\overline{\a_{+0}}$.
-This results in a factor $1/|\mathcal S_n|$ in \cite{graczykSawyer_complex}, Prop.
-3.1.
-We further note that in \cite{graczykSawyer_complex} the authors missed a factor $2^{|\Sigma_+|}= 2^{\frac 1 2 n(n-1)}$ in equation (3), which leads to a missing factor $2^{-|\Sigma_+|}$ in Prop.
-3.1.
-We fix this in our formulation by denoting $\rho$ as the half-sum of roots not weighted with their multiplicities. \end{proof}
+3.1, which contain an explicit expression for the density in the product formula of the $\phi_{z}$ and thus for $\epsilon_{x^{0}}*_0\epsilon_{y^{0}}$. \end{proof}